 4. Nurse your baby as soon as she wakes up in the morning.
 Then, hook up your hands-free pump and pump again while you’re getting ready for work.
 This gave me an extra 6-8 ounces each day, which was helpful.
 In addition, plan to pump about every 2-4 hours, depending on the age of your child and how often she eats.
 A good general rule of thumb for the first 4 months is one hour per month of age.
 So if she’s 2 months old, you’ll pump every 2 hours.
 But once she’s 5 months old, you’ll still want to pump at least every 4 hours.
 If you stop producing as much milk over time (and you probably will, since the body doesn’t respond nearly as well to a pump as it does to Baby), you’ll need to pump more frequently.

 5. Wear a nursing bra with either a nursing shirt or something that is quick and easy to take off and put back on.
 You don’t want to have a 5-minute wardrobe change every time you have to pump.
+Minimize the amount of jewelry you wear, as this can easily get tangled and broken while removing your shirt multiple times per day (if you don’t wear a nursing shirt).

 6. Let your co-workers know that you’ll be pumping and unavailable at certain times each day.